Network-Level Prompt and Trait Leakage in Local Research Agents: Ontology-aware Behavioral Leakage Score

 \subsection{Semantic Triplet Scoring with OBELS}

-To address these gaps, we propose \textbf{OBELS}, a set of four complementary scores designed to capture behavioral alignment.
-Rather than collapsing leakage into a single scalar, OBELS reports distinct dimensions so that failures in one area (e.g., missing entity granularity) are not obscured by high alignment elsewhere.
-This decomposition provides interpretable diagnostics and better reflects adversarial risk.
+To address these gaps, we propose \textbf{OBELS}, a set of four complementary scores designed to capture \textit{behavioral} alignment.
+Rather than collapsing leakage into a single scalar, OBELS decomposes alignment into distinct dimensions so that failures in one area (e.g., entity granularity) are not masked by strong similarity elsewhere.
+This decomposition yields interpretable diagnostics and aligns more directly with attacker goals and real-world agent behavior.
 It does so by abstracting prompts into structured triplets: